adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 8. Return the strongest return value matching `*-TRUSTED`, the strongest return value matching `*-UNTRUSTED` provided that it is strictly stronger than the strongest return value matching `*-TRUSTED`, and the set of OIs returned by the endorsed emblem verification procedure.

 Note that the endorsed emblem verification procedure resulting in `INVALID` is handled implicitly in step 8.
-As the procedure did not terminte in step 5, organizational verification must have been successful.
+As the procedure did not terminate in step 5, organizational verification must have been successful.
 Hence, `INVALID` cannot be the strongest return value, and an emblem not being accompanied by valid endorsements are downgraded to organizational emblems.

 If the emblem includes the "ext" claim with the value `true`, verification procedures are RECOMMENDED to fetch external endorsements from the emblem's OI prior to verification.